 In addition, if you do decide to teach yourself TM, do some researchers on mantras.
 If you go the professional route and get a teacher you may be issued a mantra.
 Mantras are personal and filled with meaning, so take some time to find the right one.

 Finally, as you begin your journey with Transcendental Meditation, try and keep your expectations in line with your practice.
-TM can create change in your life within a period of months, but you have to dedicate yourself to this routine and stick with it daily.
+TM can create change in your life, but you have to dedicate yourself to this routine and stick with it daily.

 Please feel free to share your experience with Transcendental Meditation and help our community live more stress-free and focused lives!